-I have to admit, as much as I have complained about suffering from “Open world game exhaustion” during this generation of consoles…I just keep falling back into playing those type of games.
+I have to admit, as much as I have complained about suffering from “Open world game exhaustion” during this generation of consoles…I just keep falling back into playing these type of games.
 Days Gone, released in 2019 is my most recent acquisition.
 Another Sony exclusive, and another PS4 open world game.

 Days Gone was different from most other games though.
-I had been awaiting its release since it was first announced back in 2016, and suddenly, when it was finally out, I just lost all of the excitement that I had for it after a reading a few reviews, and its 7.1 Metacritic score.
+I had been awaiting its release since it was first announced back in 2016, and suddenly, when it was finally out, I just lost all of the excitement that I had for it after a reading a few reviews, and becoming aware of its 7.1 Metacritic score.
 Thus, I waited a year for the game to go on sale before I finally dove into it.

-And so, I jumped into its Zombie infested post apocalypse rendition of beautiful Oregon, USA.
+I jumped into its Zombie infested post apocalypse rendition of beautiful Oregon, USA.
 The results surprised me to say the least.
 Bend (of Syphon Filter fame), created an interesting title here.

 The Walking Dead, or The Last of Us